Insight: From power to protest, Egypt's Brotherhood fights for life

 "What happened here is not democracy," he said.
 Nearby, Mohamed Attallah, a 52-year-old mathematics teacher from Tanta in the Nile Delta, hands out bottled water.
 "We felt freedom," he said.
 "We don't want the freedom we felt to disappear."

-The army, which says one officer died and 40 were injured at the barracks where protesters were shot on Monday, has so far left this protest, just over a mile away, alone.
+The army, which says one officer died and 40 were injured at the barracks where protesters were shot on Monday, has so far left this protest, just over a mile (about 2 km) away, alone.
 It is keeping its distance, seemingly hoping it may exhaust itself.

 The military says it removed Mursi in response to huge protests against his rule.
 Millions took to the streets on June 30, the anniversary of his first year in office, to demand he leave power.
 They cited grievances including economic stagnation and perceptions of a power grab by a president who was either unwilling or unable to build an inclusive government.